terramate-io/terramate/docs/functions/tm_rsadecrypt.md

 `privatekey` must be a PEM-encoded RSA private key that is not itself encrypted.

-Terraform has no corresponding function for _encrypting_ a message.
+Terramate has no corresponding function for _encrypting_ a message.
 Use this function to decrypt ciphertexts returned by remote services using a keypair negotiated out-of-band.